nedix/mega-webdav-container/README.md

 ### 1. Start the container

-The following command is a minimal example to get you up and running:
+The following command is a minimal example to get the container up and running:

 ```shell
 docker run --rm --pull always --name mega-webdav \